 Physiotherapy is extremely important for Max's development and early intervention is absolutely key to helping Max towards gaining good head control, core strength and a good range of mobility.
 However, due to the combination of low muscle tone and spasticity, it remains difficult for him to cruise, get into various positions such as sitting or up on his knees and keep his feet flat on the floor without the need for splints.

 Since October 2016, we have been visiting Brainwave in Warrington.
 This is a charity that helps children with disabilities and additional needs to reach their potential through therapy programmes devised for parents to deliver within the family home.
-We follow this programme alongside our local NHS physio to help Max build up his core strength, balance and coordination.
+We follow this programme alongside our private and local NHS physio to help Max build up his core strength, balance and coordination.
 He is making good progress with his new walker and loves to chase his sisters around.
 However, it still remains almost impossible for him to move around independently.

 We have been researching further treatment options and believe now is the time to start fundraising for a life-changing operation known as SDR (selective dorsal rhizotomy) surgery to increase the chances of Max being able to live and walk independently.
 It works by removing the spasticity in the body and make it much easier to do the everyday things we take for granted.
 It will transform his childhood and reduce the long-term effects of cerebral palsy such as muscle shortening, deformity and a life of pain.